 Ensure that minimum clearances will be maintained to vehicles parked below the heater.

-F. These heaters are approved for installations between 0 - 2000ft (0 - 610m) for the US and 0 - 4500 ft (1370m) for Canada.
-Consult factory for installations above these heights in the USA.
+F. The standard heaters are approved for installations between 0 - 2000ft (0 - 610m) for the US and 0 - 4500 ft (1370m) for Canada.
+Conversion kits are available on installations above these heights in the USA.